-Whenever a member of school staff deals with an incident that may be considered to be prejudice-related, they should report that to the relevant Head of Year or Deputy Head of Year.
-In their absence, the matter should be reported to the senior member of staff linked to the key stage or year group.
+As such, these concerns are reported through the MyConcern system or on a Prejudice Incident Form (Appendix 1), if MyConcern is unavailable.
+If appropriate, the concern can also be raised in person with the relevant Head of Year or Deputy Head of Year.
+In their absence, the matter should be reported to a senior member of staff linked to the year group.